edhirst/MODAnalyzer/README.md

    ```
    python ./utilities/analyze.py /home/opendata/eos/opendata/cms/eos/opendata/cms/Run2011A/Jet/MOD/12Oct2013-v1/20000/ /home/prekshan/Documents/opendata_output/ 2011 -number_events 1000 -2011_lumi_file /home/prekshan/Downloads/2011lumibyls.csv
    ```
+   The file skips analysis of anything that is already in the output directory even if partially downloaded so make sure to    delete those.
+For the simulated data, take care to delete both the sim_pfc version and the sim_gen versions of the file.

 - The output of running this script will be the following files: